Nodal algebraic curves and entropy diagnostics in degenerate two-dimensional harmonic-oscillator shells: Conclusion

 Several extensions follow naturally.
 For the hydrogen atom, a fixed principal shell has \(n^2\)-fold spatial degeneracy and real superpositions of the form

 Although the nodal factor is no longer a single Cartesian polynomial times a Gaussian, the same organizing principle should apply: fixed-energy superpositions generate nodal surfaces, singularity structure organizes possible topology changes, and entropy diagnostics quantify the resulting probability redistribution.

-The diagnostics are also experimentally reconstructible in principle.
-In optical Hermite--Gaussian realizations with real relative phases, the transverse field profile at a fixed propagation plane may be modeled by the same real Gaussian--polynomial form used here.
-Transverse intensity images then provide $|\psi(x,y)|^2$, while the nodal set is obtained from the dark curves of the real field profile.
-From these data one can estimate the nodal-domain weights

-The mutual information follows from the measured Cartesian marginals, whereas momentum-space distributions, accessible for example through far-field optical measurements or time-of-flight methods in cold-atom realizations, give $S_p$ and hence $S_r+S_p$.
-A sharp response of $S_{\rm dom}$ together with smooth global entropies would therefore provide an experimentally reconstructible signature of nodal restructuring.

-Future work should characterize higher-shell discriminants more systematically, relate singularity type to the behavior of \(S_{\mathrm{dom}}\) and \(I(x;y)\), and extend the framework to complex superpositions, where vortices and phase singularities enter.
+Future work should characterize higher-shell discriminants more systematically, relate singularity type to the behavior of \(S_{\rm dom}\) and \(I(x;y)\), and extend the framework to complex superpositions, where vortices and phase singularities replace real nodal curves as the relevant singular objects.
 More broadly, the same approach should apply to anisotropic and higher-dimensional oscillators, degenerate manifolds with nontrivial dynamical symmetry, and semiclassical regimes where the leading homogeneous component controls the global nodal pattern.